LTstrange/satellite-simulator/ROADMAP.md

 - Maintain simulation when window is minimized.

 Perfomance:
+- use relationship to describe connections

 UI:
+- Tend to use ui and python code rather than config file.
 - Implement mouse drag on macos.
-- Tend to use ui and python code rather than config file.